 Companies achieve defensible IT disposal by leveraging purpose-built tools.
 Centralized management allows for control and visibility of the ITAD management function without hampering local disposal activities.
 It is also the critical audit point for compliance.

-Documenting and validating is not only prudent because it mitigates litigation risk, but it also ensures that company’s policies and precautions are being followed.
+Documenting and validating is not only prudent because it mitigates litigation risk, but it also ensures that the company’s policies and precautions are being followed.
 Luckily, the marginal cost to document and validate is negligible.

-Evaluate your ITAD risk
+Evaluate Your ITAD Risk

 Risk managers are encouraged to rethink ITAD management practices and ensure they can answer the following questions: